-WSTIP utilizes a combination of self-insurance, reinsurance and excess insurance to provide the limits noted in the summary below.
-Carriers include Government Entities Mutual, Munich Reinsurance America, Lloyds of London, and Hallmark Specialty Insurance Company for the liability lines.
+WSTIP utilizes a combination of self-insurance, reinsurance, and excess insurance to provide the limits noted in the summary below.
+Carriers include Government Entities Mutual, Munich Reinsurance America, Hallmark Specialty Insurance Company, and Allied World Assurance Company for the liability lines.
+Here is a summary of coverage provided in 2022: